Jon Stratton: Education and career

-Stratton's work critically examines aspects of everyday life, and popular music, centered on issues of identity and cultural specificity.
+Much of Stratton's work critically examines aspects of everyday life, centered on issues of identity and cultural specificity.
+In the 2000s Stratton has increasingly focused on popular music.
 His published works include articles on soap operas, subculture, cyberspace, postmodernity, the body, and the role of race and multiculturalism in Australian culture.
 Stratton has published three books on issues associated with Jewishness and identity.
+Stratton's more recent publications examine cultural aspects of popular music.
+Many of these publications discuss popular music in Australia.

+Academic Achievements

-Stratton was Vice-President of the Australasian Cultural Studies Association between 2000 and 2004.
+Stratton was vice-president of the Australasian Cultural Studies Association between 2000 and 2004.
 He co-edited the Transnational Cultural Studies series for University of Illinois Press between 1997 and 2000.
-In 1998, he held a Rockefeller Fellowship at the International Forum for United States' Studies at the University of Iowa.
-Stratton has been the chief investigator for two Australian Research Council grants.
-Most recently, in 2013, on the history of popular music in Perth.
-Stratton is on the editorial boards of Continuum: Journal of Media and Cultural Studies, the European Journal of Cultural Studies, the International Journal of Cultural Studies, and Perfect Beat: The Pacific Journal of Research into Contemporary Music and Popular Culture amongst other journals.
-Stratton is an editor of the e-journal Borderlands.
+In 1998, Stratton held a Rockefeller Fellowship at the International Forum for United States' Studies at the University of Iowa.The same year Stratton was a Visiting Research Fellow at the University of California, Santa Cruz.
+In 1994 Stratton held a Visiting Research position at the Program for Cultural Studies, East-West Center, Honolulu, Hawai’i.

+Stratton has been the chief investigator for two Australian Research Council Grants.
+In 1995-1997 Stratton, along with Professor Ien Ang who was joint Chief Investigator, was the recipient of an ARC Large Grant: Reimagining Asians in Multicultural Australia.
+In 2012-2014 Stratton was Chief Investigator on an ARC Discovery grant examining the cultural history of popular music in Perth, Western Australia.

+Stratton is on the editorial boards of Continuum: Journal of Media and Cultural Studies, the European Journal of Cultural Studies, and Cultural Studies.

+Stratton is the foundation editor and senior editor of the Bloomsbury series, 33 1/3 Oceania.
+The first book in the series was published in 2022.

-Stratton is actively publishing and is an adjunct professor in the School of Creative Industries at University of South Australia.
-He served as professor of Cultural Studies at Curtin University until his retirement in 2014.
+Stratton is actively publishing and is an adjunct professor in Cultural Studies in UniSa Creative at the University of South Australia.